willscottuk/byos_laravel/README.md

     - Provide a clear description of your changes.

 🚀 Thank you for contributing!
 Every contribution helps improve the project.

-### 🏗️ Roadmap

-Here are some features and improvements that are open for contribution:

-##### 🔌 Plugin System

-- Enable configurable plugins via the Web Interface.
-- Ensure compatibility with the trmnl-laravel package.
-- Implement auto-discovery for plugins.

-##### ⏳ Scheduling

-- Move task scheduling from console.php to a Web Interface.
-- Allow users to configure custom schedule intervals.

-##### 🖥️ “Native” Plugins
-- Add built-in plugins such as (as an example):
-    - ☁️ Weather
-	- 💬 Quotes
-	- 🏡 Home Assistant integration
-- Provide Web UI controls to enable/disable plugins.

-##### 📦 Visual Studio Code Devcontainer
-* Add a .devcontainer to this repo for easier development with Docker.

-#####  Improve Code Coverage

-- Expand Pest tests to cover more functionality.
-- Increase code coverage (currently at 86.9%).

 ### License
 MIT